Lefschetz and Lower Bound theorems for Minkowski sums: Abstract

 \section{Abstract}

-This note provides a Lefschetz theorem for Minkowski sums of polytopes.
-We conclude lower bound theorems for Minkowski sums of polytopes by studying the intersection cohomology of the toric variety generated by the Cayley polytope.
+This note provides a Lefschetz theorem for Minkowski sums of polytopes, and conclude lower bound theorems for Minkowski sums of polytopes.
+It is written as an appendix to arXiv:1405.7368, so notation and references follow that paper.